DaMrNelson/xrb/README.md

 # So what's done?
 - Connect with no auth
-- All standard requests (not all have been tested)
+- All standard requests
 - Subscribe to events
-- Get events, errors, and two replies from the X Server
+- Get events, errors, and most replies from the X Server
-    - Temporarily ignore messages from the X Server until you get an error/reply with your sequence number (stores messages for later usage)
+- Can temporarily ignore messages from the X Server until you get an error/reply with your sequence number (stores messages for later usage)

 # How Does It Work?
 - A listener thread is spawned that reads messages from the server forever